Different options, different effects

 Considering the complexity of these herbs interactions with the body gives us some scope to both appreciate their potential as a short-term intervention for a number of stress-related problems and understand why people may react so differently to their consumption.
 In my clinic, I rarely use adaptogens for stage three adrenal fatigue because they generally do nothing, or make the individual feel worse.
 A slower approach that involves offering gentle support to the body, rather than imposing external solutions, is often the only option available.
 However, a minority do respond well to these herbs.
 Some that suffered from the use of ginseng felt better taking rhodiola, and vice versa.
 Those in adrenal exhaustion that react well to adaptogens are firmly the minority, though.

-Ruling out the use of these adaptogens in cases of adrenal exhaustion is ruling out a potentially useful treatment that may .
+Ruling out the use of these adaptogens in cases of adrenal exhaustion is ruling out a potentially useful treatment that may make a difference.
 Whilst we as a scientific community are unable to accurately predict a patient's response to these herbs, the most sensible step appears to be to recognise the role that these agents may play but accepting that a significant proportion of individuals in adrenal exhaustion do not tolerate them.
 The watchword is caution, rather than exclusion.

 Marek Doyle DipAET is a nutritional therapist and allergist with locations in Kensington, Chelsea and Basingstoke.
 He has been recognised as one of the top practitioners in the country, counts world champion athletes and TV celebs amongst his clientele, and specialises in the treatment of fungal issues and adrenal fatigue.
 His website is www.blueprintfitness.co.uk and can be found @marekdoyle and on Google+